JacksonSprigg/DevInterp-MATS-Application/README.md

 # DevInterp-MATS-Application

-Open RLCT_estimation_and_MNIST.ipynb with the colab link for collapsible cells and easier navigation.
+For MATS application, open RLCT_estimation_and_MNIST.ipynb with the colab link for collapsible cells and easier navigation.